Blake Bell

-Early years
+Early life

 Bell attended Bishop Carroll Catholic High School in Wichita, Kansas, where he played as a quarterback.
 As a senior in 2009, he threw for 2,752 yards with 32 touchdowns.
 He was ranked as the sixth best pro-style quarterback recruit by Rivals.com.

 He was selected by the Detroit Tigers in the 43rd round of the 2010 Major League Baseball Draft, but did not sign with the team.

 College career

 Bell accepted a football scholarship from the University of Oklahoma and was redshirted in 2010.
 In 2011, he was the backup quarterback to Landry Jones, but appeared in the Sooners jumbo package, leading to 44 rushing attempts for 171 yards and 13 touchdowns.
 As a passer, he completed one of four passes for eight yards and an interception.
 He was the MVP of the 2011 Insight Bowl after rushing for 51 yards on 10 carries with three touchdowns.

 As a sophomore in 2012, he was again the backup to Jones and was used mostly in the jumbo package.
 He rushed for 201 yards on 60 attempts with 11 touchdowns and completed 9-of-16 passes for 107 yards.

 As a junior in 2013, he appeared in 11 games out of 13 games (8 starts), missing the contest at Kansas State University and the 2014 Sugar Bowl.
 He made 140 completions out of 233 attempts for 1,648 yards, 12 touchdowns and 5 interceptions.

 As a senior in the spring of 2014, Bell was converted into a tight end after the emergence of redshirt freshman quarterback Trevor Knight in the 2014 Sugar Bowl.
 He appeared in 9 games and was used mostly for blocking purposes, posting 16 receptions for 214 yards and 4 touchdowns.